 Quite often one needs to define one's own function, depending on the problem one is dealing with.
 For example, if x and y are the coordinates of the position of a moving particle, one might need to know the distance of the particle from the origin every now and then.
-Instead of typing clared in the calling program.
+Instead of typing the formula at every place, one can define the following function:

+'''

+real function r(x,y)

 real x, y

 r = sqrt(xx+yy)

 return

 end

-We see that the structure of a function closely resembles
+'''